zupan-app/zupan-app.github.io/index.md

 connected and how we want to share our ideas, enchantments, hard and joyfull times, talents in the making, unique views on life, etc.

-## What is unique about TikTok
+## Why ?

 The algorithm in this app allows people to connect without having ever interacted together before and without even knowing that they would enjoy connecting.

 For example, I discovered many videos from disabled people talking about their lives, struggles and unique perspective on things.
 Outside of TikTok, I would not even know where to look for these people.
-And this is without all the other people, members of the LGBTQ+, witches, dancers, skaters, makeup artists, tailors, sculptors, paintors, mentally ill people, black lives advocates, body positive people, parents, scientits, plant lovers, cosplay, etc, etc.
+The same goes for members of the LGBTQ+ community, witches, dancers, skaters, makeup artists, tailors, sculptors, paintors, mentally ill people, black lives advocates, body positive people, parents, scientits, plant lovers, cosplay, etc.

-The richness of the people is unique and we should preserve and nurture this !
+We are **incredible** and **diverse** and **beautiful** and we should know about it and nurture this !

 ## Some things to discuss